- Release tax-free money from your home with Age Partnership Equity Release

 - Halifax Equity Release Retirement

-Hard to finance home types can include Timber-framed properties constructed post-1965, timber framed properties built between 1920 and 1965, properties with a minimum floor area of 30 square metres, former local authority flats and privately developed flats in blocks of three or four storeys without a lift.
+Hard-to-finance home types can include Timber-framed properties constructed after 1965, timber-framed properties built between 1920 and 1965, properties with a minimum floor area of 30 square metres, former local authority flats, and privately developed flats in blocks of three or four storeys without a lift.

-Difficult to mortgage home types can include poorly maintained at the time of the valuation inspection, properties where letting arrangement where the tenancy agreement is not appropriate, right to buy – properties in Scotland, crofted houses and properties with owned solar panels.
+Difficult-to-mortgage home types can include poorly maintained properties at the time of the valuation inspection, properties with letting arrangements where the tenancy agreement is not appropriate, right-to-buy properties in Scotland, crofted houses and properties with owned solar panels.

-Popular loan to value percentage ratios of Aviva lifetime mortgages for over 60s, Zurich pensioner mortgages over 55, Sainsburys pensioner mortgages over 55, Principality Building Society interest only retirement mortgages for over 70s, West Bromwich Building Society mortgages for 60 plus pensioners and Progressive Building Society lifetime mortgages for people over 55 are 40%, 55% and 70%.
+Popular loan-to-value percentage ratios of Aviva lifetime mortgages for those over the 60s, Zurich pensioner mortgages over 55, Sainsbury’s pensioner mortgages over 55, Principality Building Society interest-only retirement mortgages for over 70s, West Bromwich Building Society mortgages for 60 plus pensioners, and Progressive Building Society lifetime mortgages for people over 55 are 40%, 55% and 70%.
+The current age partnership interest rates are very competitive on the drawdown mortgage.

-Towns where Age Partnership Equity Release is popular
+Towns where Age Partnership Equity Release drawdown calculator is popular, and the Age Partnership calculator is common.

 - Hatfield